 This is how window installation works in the winter:

-• Professional window contractors only replace one window at a time during the winter.
-Using this approach ensures that little-to-no energy is lost during the process.
+- Professional window contractors only replace one window at a time during the winter.
+Using this approach ensures that the process loses little to no energy.

-• Plastic tarps are placed over the window opening to prevent further heat loss.
+- Workers place plastic tarps over the window opening to prevent further heat loss.

-• Expert window contractors can typically replace a window within 20 to 30 minutes.
+- Expert window contractors typically replace a window within 20 to 30 minutes.

-• Caulking and trim are added after the window is replaced, which can add on another 20-30 minutes of work.
+- Workers add caulking and trim after replacing the window, which can add another 20-30 minutes of work.

 One of the issues that might present itself during cold weather window installation is caulking.
 Some caulking can only be applied between temperatures of 40 degrees F to 80 degrees F. However, using silicone caulk can help bypass this problem since it can be applied in temperatures around 35 degrees F without noticeable performance issues.